wangxiaoyunanne/docs/source/hive_louvain.html.md

 are not far off.

 - **Modularity** The modularities have some variation from different implementations, mostly within +- 0.05.
+On small graphs, the GPU implementation could see some modularity drops; one large graphs, the GPU implementation is most likely to yield modularity at least as good as the serial implementation, if not better.
 As mentioned in the output section, that variation could be caused by concurrent movement of vertices.
 Small graphs could suffer more than larger graphs, as movements to a communities have higher chance to happen concurrently.